ALLENDE123X/overseer/README.md

 # runos-mini

-minimal multi-agent orchestration system with declarative graphs, parallel execution, and replay
+Kubernetes for Multi-Agent Systems: a minimal multi-agent orchestration system with declarative graphs, parallel execution, and replay

 ## features